duckduckgo/zeroclickinfo-spice/Pull_Request_Template.md

 Related UserVoice request :
 (Provide link to UserVoice thread)

-Which plugins will this plugin supercede/overlap with? :
+Which existing plugins will this plugin supercede/overlap with? :
 (List the plugin names)

 Any issue you're having? :